 Each region of the Delaunay triangulation corresponds to a facet of the lower half of the convex hull.
 Facets of the upper half of the convex hull correspond to the furthest-site Delaunay triangulation.
 See the examples, Delaunay and Voronoi diagrams.

-See Qhull FAQ - Delaunay and Voronoi diagram questions.
+See Qhull FAQ (local) - Delaunay and Voronoi diagram questions.

 By default, qdelaunay merges cocircular and cospherical regions.
 For example, the Delaunay triangulation of a square inside a diamond ('rbox D2 c d G4 | qdelaunay') contains one region for the square.